TAXATION AND SPENDING (Fiscal) POLICY

 Pension £4,272

+Many people may find these costs alarming, however the simple fact is that this is exactly what the tax payer is paying on average, it is the truth!
 This bill puts people in the truth of what things really cost, it means what they pay for is exactly what they get, it therefore has total responsibility and accountability.
-Many people may find these costs alarming (see below for help with this), but it is important to remember that this is the truth, there are many taxes that everyone pays, much of which go unnoticed, as they are unnoticeable in our economic systems.
-Most people are largely unaware of the VAT, business rates, and corporation tax they are effectively paying when they buy products and service, and there are many other hidden taxes.
-Generally people are paying much more tax than they realise, this disempowers everyone, as they do not understand what things really cost, and how they are paying for them.
-We want to change all of this and make the whole system fair and transparent so that people know what they are paying, and they are proud to do so, because they will get exactly that back in quality public services.
-Not only will people be proud to pay in this way, it strongly encourages them to take care of all public services, so that ultimately they pay less for them, this is a crucial part of accountability which we wish to encourage, as it benefits everyone.
+The public services bill may look like a great increase in tax, but as we have explained, there are many taxes that everyone pays, many of which go unnoticed, and when you reveal the truth of this, you get to the figures quoted above, this is what the tax payer is really paying currently.
+Most people are largely unaware of the VAT, business rates, and corporation tax they are effectively paying when they buy products and services, and there are many other unnoticed taxes.
+So people are generally paying much more tax than they realise, this disempowers everyone, as they do not understand what things really cost, and how they are paying for them.
+We want to change all of this and make the whole system fair and transparent so that people know what they are paying, and they are proud to do so.

 The final feature of our fiscal policy is public consultation.
 We wish to place key decisions in the hands of the public.
 One of the issues we highlighted above, is the constant debates and arguments over how much we spend on public services.
 We want to resolve these debates permanently, so that the people of Britain get what they want.
 The way we would do this is by simply explaining what the different parts of public services cost, and then ask people if they want to have these services or not, through referendums.
 For example, do people want an all inclusive NHS that provides the entirety of all the physical, mental, and community health care people need, and therefore pay the higher costs of it, or do they want a reduced service?
 The same principle would be applied to pensions, and other services.
 So we believe it is time we stopped arguing about things like this, and decided once and for all, as doing so will be highly beneficial to everyone.

-The move to our fiscal policy, would need to be done in stages and steadily, so that the shock of change is minimised, and the benefits of change are maximised.
+The move to our fiscal policy, would need to be done progressively in carefully planned stages, so that the shock of change is minimised, and the benefits of change are maximised.
 Our policy and figures here are very basic, and there are many details we have not explained, such as the step by step plan.
-However we hope that this makes clear the basic principles of how we will run the fiscal system, when in power we will publish the full plan, in simple terms, so that everyone is fully aware of what they will pay, and what they will get.
+However we hope that this makes clear the basic principles of how we will run the fiscal system.
+All figures at this stage are indicative only as a full analysis of the fiscal system would be premature at this point in our party's journey.
+A summary of our fiscal policy is as follows:

 Achieving the entirety of our fiscal policy, and its supporting policies, would represent a total change in the work and fiscal consciousness of society.
 Everyone will be fully empowered, they will wake up on Monday morning being eager to go to work, they would be proud of everything they do at work, knowing they will be rewarded well.
 They will be happy to pay their costs of public services, and have the pride of doing so, knowing that what they pay for, they will exactly get back in quality services.
 Everyone will take great care of, protect, and value, the public services we have, making them much better places to work in, and use, and we will finally have a fiscal and public services system that everyone is happy with!